larson-group/clubb_release/Readme.txt

 The Namelists:

 Within the existing <CASE NAME>_sclr_sounding.in for each run, a sounding for the scalar variable must be added.
 See input/case_setups/cobra_sclr_sounding.in for an example.

 Finally, if you wish to see the results of your calculations, you will need to append the names of variabless to the vars_zt and var_zm portion of the &stats namelist.
 The file scalars_stats.in has this done already.
 The variables follow the convention of having the index number appended after the sclr portion of their name.
 For example, the first scalar mean is 'sclr1m', and the second is 'sclr2m'.
 These and their forcings are all that occurs in the zt file, the rest (e.g. variance, flux) all occur in the zm file.

+Note that the scalars can be used in a host model as well.
+See SAM-CLUBB for an example of how to do this.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %